YoussefA103/youssefa103.github.io/README.md

 **UKMT Society**

-I am a founder of a mathematics society at Walthamstow Academy targeting Year 7 and 8 students to provide guidance on what they should expect in their UKMT exams as well as additional teaching and practice to maximise their possibility to get a GOLD tier UKMT certificate and be amongst the top Mathematics students in the country.
-Support is provided at a regular basis weekly through mentoring, teaching and question practice to assure students feel confident when approaching this competition to exhibit their problem-solving aptitude,
+I was a founder of a mathematics society at Walthamstow Academy that targeted Year 7 and 8 students to provide guidance on what they should expect in their UKMT exams as well as additional teaching and practice to maximise their possibility to achieve a GOLD tier UKMT certificate and be amongst the top Mathematicians in the country.
+Support was provided at a regular basis weekly through mentoring, teaching and question practice to assure students feel confident when approaching this competition to exhibit their problem-solving aptitude,

-Running this club involves group work, communication and coordination between me and my peers to make decisions on what practice papers would be the best and most effective to target growth in students.
+Running this club involved group work, communication and coordination between me and my peers to make decisions on what practice papers would be the most effective to target growth in students.